Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Benchmark for Semantic Segmentation under Optical Aberrations

 where $C(\theta,\lambda)$ denotes Zernike coefficients under FoV $\theta$ and wavelength $\lambda$ and $Z$ refers to polynomials of the coordinate $(x',y')$ on exit pupil.
 The combination of different $m$ and $n$ represents different orders.
 For the specific expressions of each item, please refer to~\cite{mahajan1994zernike}.

-$\Phi(x',y',\theta,\lambda)$ represents the modulation of any MOS on incident light wave of $\theta$ and $\lambda$.
-It can be converted to Point Spread Function (PSF) $K(x,y,\theta,\lambda)$ on image plane through scalar diffraction integral~\cite{huggins2007introduction} (detailed in the supplementary).
+$\Phi(x',y',\theta,\lambda)$ represents the modulation of any MOS on the incident light wave of $\theta$ and $\lambda$.
+It can be converted to Point Spread Function (PSF) $K(x,y,\theta,\lambda)$ on the image plane through scalar diffraction integral~\cite{huggins2007introduction} (detailed in the Appendix).
+The impacts of off-axis aberration and chromatic aberration are also considered in the pipeline via phase functions under different $\theta$ and $\lambda$.

 In this way, we can simulate the imaging result of any MOS through patch-wise convolution~\cite{chen2021optical} between the clear image and PSFs of different FoVs and wavelengths.
 The simulation pipeline is shown in Fig.~\ref{fig:pipeline}.